seher0616/cardReact1/aws/Hands-on/09_26_2022-Guile-VPC-2/README.md

 ### Part 3 - Creating NAT Gateway

 -  discuss about how to connect to internet from the Private EC2 in private subnet
+-  NAT Gateway is not free and has no Free Tier

 Step 1 : Create Elastic IP